-The traditional choice for kitchen cabinets is solid wood, whether that’s pine, hickory, oak, cherry, or maple.
+The traditional choice for kitchen cabinets is solid wood, whether that’s alder, walnut, hickory, oak, cherry, or maple.
 Hardwood’s luster will last for several years, but you pay for what you get.
 Why not consider a few alternative options like plywood or medium-density fiberboard (MDF) that mimic the feel and texture of real wood at a fraction of the cost?

 Cabinet finishes put the final touches on your kitchen cabinet doors.
 Staining is popular for natural wood.
 You can also paint your cabinets or showcase the natural wood finish with a clear varnish.

 Cabinets look phenomenal, but they also serve a crucial functional purpose: easy storage.
 The style and orientation of your cabinets depend on what you need to put in them.